Chris Mancini, Executive Director

 Kalimah Mustafa, Outreach and Social Media Assistant

 Kalimah first joined the Groundwork Somerville circle in the summer of 2011 when she volunteered as the Garden Youth Crew Co-Leader.
 She came back the summer of 2013 for an Administrative Internship and began her position as Outreach Coordinator in the fall of that same year.
 Prior to Groundwork Somerville, she has experience with non-profits when she worked for Literacy Volunteers of Massachusetts, The Welcome Project, and theMove.
 She is currently pursuing a bachelors degree in English from UMass Boston.
-In her spare time, Kalimah enjoys reading, writing, studying, dancing, and cheese.
+In her spare time, Kalimah enjoys reading, writing, studying, drawing, and cheese.

 Sarah Lindsay, MassLIFT-AmeriCorps Service Learning Coordinator